top of page

 Consciousness Research & Academic Background

-I accompany psychedelic-informed processes and support the preparation, processing, and integration of conscious experiences, based on many years of experience in minimizing harm in rave and festival culture and on the basis of my somatic training.
+I accompany psychedelic-informed processes and support the preparation, processing, and integration of altered states of consciousness, based on many years of experience in minimizing harm in rave and festival culture and on the basis of my somatic psychotherapeutic training.

 Psychedelic-informed support

-In the early months of the war, after the October 7th massacre, I volunteered at the “Healing Space,” a grassroot integrative therapeutic space for survivors of the Nova massacre.
-During this period, I supported survivors in the initial stages of coping with trauma, managed the bodywork therapy department, and directed the work of therapists in dealing with acute trauma, grounding, and supporting a gradual return to function.
+In the early months of the war, after the October 7th massacre, I directed the bodywork therapy department at the “Healing Space,” a grassroot integrative therapeutic space for survivors of the Nova massacre.
+During this period, I supported survivors in the initial stages of coping with trauma, and directed the work of therapists in dealing with acute trauma, grounding, and supporting a gradual return to function.

 Integrative work in acute collective trauma